You usually want to make a "safe"

 4

-sequence, so lead the 4th best card and hope
+You have no sequence, so lead the 4th best card and hope

 partner has fillers.
 Resist the temptation to cash the spades;